Ask an Agent

 Insurance companies will take into account your age, driving history, location, vehicle type, credit/insurance score, as well as many other items.
 The older cars might be cheaper but some insurance companies might offer lower rates with the newer vehicle.
 Your best bet is to do your research on specific vehicles, get multiple quotes, and compare your options.

 One way to keep costs down on any vehicle is to consider your coverage level carefully.
 If you have older vehicles that aren't worth more than about $4,000, you might consider only carrying liability coverage (check your state's minimum requirements).
 You'll typically want more coverage on a more valuable vehicle, but there are still ways you can adjust your premium to be slightly less.
-You can get a higher deductible on your policy, which means you pay less on a monthly basis but in the event of an accident, you'd also have to pay more before your insurance would kick in.
+You can get a higher deductible on your policy, which means you pay less every month but in the event of an accident, you'd also have to pay more before your insurance would kick in.
 Deductibles work inversely to your premium — the higher the deductible, the less your premium is.

 You can call our agency to get a personalized quote for you at 888-444-8949 or you can get a quote online through www.TheZebra.com.
 They can look at all the different price options depending on your vehicle selections to help you make the best choice for insuring your vehicle(s).